 - Pension – If you cannot return to any work as a result of your job injury

 - Death Benefits – If you die from a job-related injury or disease, your surviving spouse and dependent children have the right to receive a monthly pension.

-- Third Party Claims – two claims for one set of facts.
+- Third Party Claims – two claims for one on the job injury.